Refrigerator Water Filter Problems & How to Fix Them

 Filter not fully seated

 Remove the filter and re-insert it, making sure it clicks or locks firmly into place.
-A partially seated filter restricts flow.

 2